tpm2dev/tpm.dev.tutorials/Intro/README.md

 It is the responsibility of the application that will attempt to use a policy-protected resource to know what the policy's definition is and restate it to the TPM when it goes to make use of that resource.
-Thus, and because policies are `O(1)` in storage size, they can be arbitrarily more complex than a TPM's limited resources would otherwise allow.
+The TPM will evaluate the policy and, at the end, check that its digest matches that of the policy-protected resource.
+Thus, and because policy digests are small and fixed-sized, they can be arbitrarily more complex than a TPM's limited resources would otherwise allow.

 All the policy commands that are to be evaluated successfully to grant access have to be known to the entity that wants that access.
 Of course, that entity will have to satisfy -at access time- the conditions expressed by the relevant policy.
-The application has to know the policy because the TPM knows only a digest of it.
+And that entity has to know the policy because the TPM knows only a digest of it.

 ### Policy Construction